Software used in Production.

 Do not rely on this list for accuracy—ALWAYS refer to the product’s own published information regarding availability, pricing, terms, features etc.

-It’s a work in progress and still full of gaps, but has space to note each product’s:
+It’s a work in progress and full of gaps, but over time will note each product’s:

-Feel free to use and download the list.
-Use it with caution (see health warning below), and please tell us if you spot errors or omissions.
+Feel free to use and download the list, and use it with caution (see our health warning).

 A note on ‘clean data’ for ‘AI’ tools